CANITEY/obsidian/5 - Main Notes/Git - Porcelain and Plumbing.md

 porcelain commands are the high level commands that we are likely to use more, these does useful operation like [[Git - Commits|committing]], [[Git - Reset|resetting]], [[Git - Revert|reverting]], and browsing [[Git - history]]

 ## Example porcelain
+- `git status`
+- `git add`
+- `git commit`
+- `git push`
+- `git pull`

+# Plumbing
+plumbing commands are low level commands that we won't use regularly, but they will come to great use when needed as will be described

 # References